Self-Aug: Query and Entropy Adaptive Decoding for Large Vision-Language Models: Experiments

 \paragraph{Computational Overhead}

-The computational cost of SAVCD was evaluated by comparing throughput (token/s) and latency (ms/token) against other VCD methods.
-The analysis used LLaVA-Bench with LLaVA-1.5 family on an NVIDIA A100 GPU.
+The computational cost of \selfaug~was evaluated by comparing throughput (token/s) and latency (ms/token) against other CD-based methods.
+The analysis used the LLaVA-Bench with the LLaVA-1.5 family on an NVIDIA A100 GPU.
 Detailed results are presented in Tab.~\ref{tab:latency}.
-The superscript $+$ on SAVCD denotes the full prompt configuration including reasoning and ICL, while $-$ denotes a lightweight configuration without both components.
-The results show that the primary bottleneck for both adaptive methods is the augmentation choice process.
-VACoDe is a \textit{brute-force} that requires a separate forward pass for each predefined augmentation, which includes the full set of visual and textual tokens, therefore the overhead scales linearly with the size of the augmentation set.
-On the other hand, SAVCD demonstrates architectural advantage by requesting a \textit{single generation pass} with text-only inputs, bypassing the process of visual tokens, which constitute the majority of the input tokens.
-This enables a flexible trade-off between performance and latency, in that the cost-optimized prompt exhibits substantially higher efficiency with minimal impact on performance.
+The superscript $+$ on \selfaug~denotes the full prompt configuration that includes reasoning and ICL, while $-$ denotes a lightweight configuration without both components.
+The results show that the primary computational bottleneck for both adaptive methods is the augmentation choice process.
+VACoDe is a \textit{brute-force} that requires a separate forward pass for each predefined augmentation, which includes the full set of visual tokens, resulting in an overhead that scales linearly with the size of the augmentation set.
+On the other hand, \selfaug~demonstrates architectural advantage by requesting a \textit{single text-only generation pass}, bypassing the main computational expenses of visual tokens, which constitute the majority of the input.
+This architectural feature enables a flexible trade-off between performance and latency, in that the cost-optimized prompting exhibits substantially higher efficiency with minimal impact on performance.
+This confirms that \selfaug~provides a more scalable and controllable framework for query-aware contrastive decoding.